Additional program information is available in the ORE Guide to Graduate Studies and Research, available here.

 3. Fluid Mechanics

 These courses are usually taken in succession because they build on each other.
-In addition to these, solid mechanics, statistics and probability, and CAD are required.
-Pre-program courses can be taken at your home institution or when you enroll in ORE.
+Some pre-program coursework can be taken at your home institution, at another accredited institution, or when you enroll in ORE.

 We typically accept students with undergraduate degrees in science and engineering disciplines.
-However, the ORE admissions committee places emphasis on your performance in ORE-related courses such as physics, mathematics, and engineering.
-Success in these courses typically correlates to success in our program.
+The ORE admissions committee places emphasis on your performance in ORE-related courses such as physics, mathematics, and engineering as success in these courses typically correlates to success in our program.

 The courses listed on your admission letter are required to complete before graduation from the ORE MS program.
 These courses are required to meet the ABET standards and do not have to be completed before you enroll in the ORE program.
 Before you enroll in courses in your first semester, we will evaluate your transcripts, with additional information you might provide, to evaluate which pre-program courses you require.

 The ORE general examination is required for all MS students.
-This exam covers mathematics, statistics, statics, dynamics, fluid mechanics, and solid mechanics.
-It is typically taken in the first semester in ORE.
-The exam is multiple choice and is modeled after the Fundamentals of Engineering (FE).
-The exam can be waived if you have passed the Fundamentals of Engineering (FE) within years prior to enrolling in the ORE MS program.
+It covers mathematics, statistics, statics, dynamics, fluid mechanics, and solid mechanics.
+The exam is multiple choice and is modeled after the Fundamentals of Engineering (FE) exam in “Other Disciplines”.
+The exam can be waived if you have passed the Fundamentals of Engineering (FE) in “Other Disciplines” within years prior to enrolling in the ORE MS program.
 Note that passing the Professional Engineering Exam (PE) within 3 years of enrollment is not a substitute, only the FE exam is accepted.
 The ORE general exam should be taken in the first semester of enrollment (or in the first semester after completing all pre-program requirements).

-You will receive official notice from the Graduate Division of the University of Hawaiʻi at Mānoa.
-Typically you have one month to respond to your admission letter.
+You will receive unofficial notice and welcome from the ORE department, and an official notice of acceptance from the Graduate Division of the University of Hawaiʻi at Mānoa.

 If pre-program classes are listed on your admission letter, you need to contact the ORE program before enrollment.
 Otherwise, the typical first semester in ORE is: